ldickmann/ldickmann/README.md

 # 👋 About Me
 Hello!
 My name is **Lucas Dickmann**.
 I am a **Full Stack Developer** currently studying **Systems Analysis and Development (ADS)**.

-💻 I work mainly with **Python, Django, Django REST Framework, CSS3, and HTML5**.
+💻 I work mainly with **Javascript, Python, React, Django, CSS3, and HTML5**.
-🚀 I'm looking to collaborate on open-source projects and improve my skills in **Vue.js, React, Node.js, SQL, Sass, Django, and Quasar**.
+🚀 I'm looking to collaborate on open-source projects and improve my skills in **Vue.js, React, Node.js, Sass, SCSS, Django, Quasar and Bootstrap**.
 📌 Currently focused on **front-end development** with modern frameworks.

 ## 🌐 Social Media